zhutaorun/ScriptableRenderPipeline/Normal-Vector-Node.md

 ## Description

-Provides access to the mesh's **Normal Vector**.
+Provides access to the mesh vertex or fragment's **Normal Vector**.
 The coordinate space of the output value can be selected with the **Space** dropdown parameter.

 ## Ports